 Position: Redwood Christian Middle School and High School Assistant Principal

-College: Associate of Arts from Chabot College; Bachelor of Arts in Liberal Studies from California State University, East Bay.
+College: Associate of Arts from Chabot College; Bachelor of Arts in History from Biola University; Master of Arts in Educational Leadership from Chapman University, California Teaching Credential from Chapman University, California Administrative Services Credential from Chapman University.

 What is your role at Redwood Christian Schools?